Skip to main content

 The numbers

 We laid the foundation of our management program through a 2019 baseline survey that estimated there were 75,000 street dogs in Lucknow.
-Biannual monitoring surveys and a specially developed mobile application have helped to track progress and ensure that sterilization and vaccination goals remain on target.
+Biannual monitoring surveys and a specially developed mobile application have helped to track progress and ensure that sterilization and vaccination goals remain on course.

-A typical day for our teams begins at 6 a.m., as three animal handlers and a driver head in a van to a designated target location.
+A typical day for our teams begins at 6 a.m., as three animal handlers and a driver head in a van to a designated location.
 There, each animal care officer approaches unsterilized dogs with characteristic compassion and a gentle demeanor.
 It is mesmerizing to watch how, with a bit of coaxing and a swift lift into their handlers’ arms, the back of the van quickly fills with 20 or so dogs.
-They are transported to the Animal Birth Control facility, sterilized, vaccinated, housed for five days (as the law requires), and then returned to the exact locations where they were found.
+They are transported to the Animal Birth Control facility, sterilized, vaccinated, housed for five days (as the law requires) and then returned to the exact locations where they were found.

 This is what it takes to maintain the high welfare standards and protocols for the dogs who come into our care.
 Each week, we house, feed and provide for the needs of 300 to 400 dogs at the facility.